appfast-io/docs/docs/GETTING STARTED/overview.md

 ## Step 4.
 Design and tweak the app as you like

-After creating the application, you will be redirected to the **AppFast** builder.
-On this builder, you will have all powerful tools to edit the app user interface (UI) as desired.
-You can also manage your plugins and settings on the **AppFast** builder.
+After creating the application, you will be redirected to the **AppFast** Studio.
+On this Studio, you will have all powerful tools to edit the app user interface (UI) as desired.
+You can also manage your plugins and settings on the **AppFast** Studio.

-Take a look at the [Design Tab](design-tab) article to familiarize yourself with the main sections of the builder and learn more about what you can do inside of **AppFast**.
+Take a look at the [Design Tab](design-tab) article to familiarize yourself with the main sections of the Studio and learn more about what you can do inside of **AppFast**.

 ## Step 5.
 Preview and internal testing